 Layering the Chocolate Ganache Cake.

 Troubleshooting Overflowing Sheet Pans-- All my cake recipes are a tight fit in my recommended 1" tall sheet pans.
 I love baking cakes in these pans, but a couple of readers have had their cake overflow slightly while it bakes in their oven.
 I'm guessing this has to do with either: 1) Lower oven temps causing the cake to bake slower and not bake as quickly as it rises, therefore overflowing.
 You can check your oven with an oven thermometer.
 2) Uneven spreading or warped or shorter sheet cake pans.
-The sheet pan I use is this 1/2 sheet (for 1x batches) and this 1/4 sheet (for 0.5x batches).
+The sheet pan I use is and this 1/4 sheet (for 1x batches) or this 1/2 sheet (for 2x batches).
 3) Slight Measuring variations when using measuring cups instead of a kitchen scale.
-If you find this to be a frequent issue, I would recommend baking in a 12x18 sheet-cake pan (for 1x batches) or a 9x13 sheet-cake pan (for 0.5x batches), which are 2" tall instead of 1" tall.
+If you find this to be a frequent issue, I would recommend baking in a 9x13 sheet-cake pan (for 1x batches) or a 12x18 sheet-cake pan (for 2x batches), which are 2" tall instead of 1" tall.
 With these pans, you'll still be able to easily cut the cake out with a cake ring, and use the ring as a guide when cutting the two half pieces of cake.
-Just fill in the middle of the bottom pieced layer of cake with cake scraps as needed.
+The bottom layer may require extra cake scraps--just fill in the middle of the bottom pieced layer of cake with cake scraps as needed.

 You’ll be amazed to see how much easier it is to stack and layer cakes when they are cold or frozen.
 My extra-moist cake recipes are too soft to layer right after cooling.
 (It can be done, but I don’t recommend it. 😬 The cakes are so soft and moist at room temperature that they will be extra crumby and might break as you layer them!)
 The easiest way is to cut the cake with cake rings when it is at room temperature, then wrap and freeze the whole cake pan for around 2 hours or overnight so it is cold or frozen before layering.
 If you are layering and decorating your cake the day you plan to serve it, I recommend keeping the cake in the fridge instead of the freezer overnight.
 It will not be quite as easy to work with as frozen, but we don’t want to risk serving a frozen cake.